Western Sydney University Medicine - detailed entry requirements and how Western Sydney compares with other universities

 Western Sydney by name, Western Sydney by nature

 Western Sydney University is clear that a proportion of places in its medical program are given to students with a strong affiliation with the greater Western Sydney region.

-UMAT not GAMSAT
+UCAT not GAMSAT

 New Joint Medical Program with Charles Sturt University